CheckTheDog/Fantasy-Brawl/README.md

 - Fantasy Brawl's Website: [Website](https://checkthedog.github.io/Fantasy-Brawl/)

 ### CONTROLS
 - Player Movement (Gamepad Exclusive):

-  - Move around: Left joystick, movement in any direction
+  - Move around: LEFT JOYSTICK movement in any direction

 - Player Abilities(Gamepad Exclusive):

   - Aim: Move RIGHT JOYSTICK
   - Basic Attack: Press / keep pressed RIGHT BUMPER.
-  - Super Attack: Press LEFT BUMPER, then release it.
+  - Ultimate Attack: Press LEFT BUMPER, then release it.
+  - Special Ability: Press LEFT TRIGGER, then release it. (at 0.9.1 only Lüar has this enabled)
-  - Shield: Press A, deactivate it halfway pressing A again.
+  - Shield: Press X, deactivate it halfway pressing X again.

+- UI Movement (Gamepad exclusive):

+- Use DPADS or LEFT JOYSTICK to move through menus (in champion selection only DPADS)
+- PRESS A to interact with UI elements
+- PRESS B in champion selection screen if a character has been selected with A to deselect
+- PRESS START to open ingame settings menu

+Note that in most of the UI only PLAYER 1 has influence

+- Debug Features

+- Mouse to move through UI
+- F5 -> In character selection screen, lock all champion selections, independently of how many gamepads are connected
+- F8 -> Activate UI bounding boxes debug draw
+- F9 -> Activate colliders bounding box debug draw

 Tips: Auto-aim will be activated when being near enemy players, no need to move the right joystick.

-- ESC opens pause menu (to be changed in future versions of the game)

-F5 -> In character selection screen, lock all champion selections, independently of how many gamepads are connected
+### HOW TO PLAY AND WIN

+Every round won gives you 3 stars, and every kill 1 star.
+Play the 4 rounds and get the highest number of stars to win!

 ### AUTHORS: CheckTheDog